sgerodes/scrapy-dot-items/README.md

     print(dot_scrapy_item.price)  # prints 2000

-## For developers
+## For contributers

 This project uses pipenv instead of pip.
-Setu
+Setup:
 - intall pipenv with 'pip install pipenv'
 - create a virtual environment using pipenv with 'pipenv shell' in the root directory
 - install the dependencies with 'pipenv install'